OZ4Tech/-ORM-Challenge-E-commerce-Back-End/README.md

 -[Questions](#questions)

 ## Summary
-Created a tutorial that explains how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.
+Back end for an e-commerce site.

 ## Installation
 n/a

 ## Functionality
-Creates a tutorial explaining a specific regex so that a web development student can understand the search pattern the regex defines.
+Back end for a user's e-commerce website that uses the latest technologies so that my company can compete with other e-commerce companies.

 ## Credits
 n/a